Updated: Nov 22

 Out of all of the characters in The Chosen, the adaptation of Matthew is the most innovative and original.
-Although the Gospels give us relatively little information about who Matthew was or what his personality was like, The Chosen makes Matthew quite distinctive as a person with Asperger's Syndrome and a variety of accompanying tics and anxieties.
+Although the Gospels give us relatively little information about who Matthew was or what his personality was like, The Chosen makes Matthew quite distinctive as a person with Autism or Asperger's Syndrome and a variety of accompanying tics and anxieties.
 What makes this creative choice effective is that it actually serves a role both in explaining the biblical account and in fitting into the kind of stories that The Chosen wants to tell.

 Just like Mary Magdalene, the main problem that Matthew struggles with isn’t sin; it’s rejection.
 And therefore the main solution that The Chosen offers for his struggle isn’t heart transformation and forgiveness; it’s acceptance and inclusion.

 What we can actually know about Matthew based on the Gospels is relatively limited.
 The only story that he plays a dramatic role in is short and shows us very little about his character:

 After this [Jesus] went out and saw a tax collector named Levi, sitting at the tax booth.
 And he said to him, “Follow me.”
 And leaving everything, he rose and followed him.
 And Levi made him a great feast in his house, and there was a large company of tax collectors and others reclining at table with them.
 And the Pharisees and their scribes grumbled at his disciples, saying, “Why do you eat and drink with tax collectors and sinners?”
 And Jesus answered them, “Those who are well have no need of a physician, but those who are sick.
 I have not come to call the righteous but sinners to repentance.”
 [Luke 5:27-32 (ESV)]

 Based on this short story, we know a few things:

 Matthew was a tax collector working for the Roman Empire

 Matthew was rich enough to host a great feast on the spur of the moment